Arlanthir/notes/programs/Godot.md

 You can instantiate scenes as parts of another scene.
 If you design a scene for an enemy, you can create multiple instances of it to have a lot of enemies on screen.

 Nodes can be part of a Group.
 This helps when you want to execute code in multiple Nodes, e.g., alerting all enemies when the player is discovered by one of them.

-## TileSets

-Create a TileSet:

-1. Turn on Project Settings > Display > Use 2d Pixel Snap
-2. Create a TileSet Scene
-3. Edit > Show Grid, Edit > Use Pixel Snap
-4. Add a Sprite for each tile (specify the Region Rect for each individual Sprite to load different tiles from the same image)
-5. Name each Sprite correctly and uniquely
-6. Add collision to relevant tiles with StaticBody2D and CollisionPolygon2D/CollisionShape2D
-7. Scene > Convert To > TileSet (.tres)

-Use a TileSet:

-1. Create a TileMap Node
-2. Load the TileSet
-3. Set the Cell Size to the correct value
-4. Lock the TileSet Node to avoid moving it unintentionally (lock icon in the toolbar)

 ## Physics